franknmungai/react-hackathon/docs/06-adding-draggable-pieces.md

 Next we try to load that image from our assets folder and the computed `imageName`.
 We use the `require` function. `require` is used to load JavaScript modules but it can also be used to load images, fonts, icons and other assets in React components.
 This all works due to [Webpack](https://webpack.js.org/), a package React uses behind the scenes to bundle all this dependencies into a single module.
 This also explains why we can `import` css files in React as though they were JavaScript bundles.

-We use `require` in a `try catch` block to catch errors, since empty cells do not contain any `name(s)` to pass to their `Piece` components hence no image will be resolved.
+We use `require` in a `try catch` block to catch errors, since empty cells do not contain any `name(s)` to pass to their `Piece` components hence no image will be resolved, so in the catch block, we provide an empty fallback image.

-## Inline styles

-Finally in our return statement, we have a _div_ with an inline style.
-To use inline styles in react, we provide a style attribue with an object as it's value, and then provide any css properties as key-values pairs for that object e.g `style={{width: 50px; height: 10px, marginTop: 10px}}`.
-Properties made up several names must be camelCased.
-In our case we provide a background property with the value of our image variable `background: url(${image}) center center/cover` this adds the image to this _div_.
-We also set th HTML5 `draggable` attribute `true`.
+Finally in our return statement, we have a _img_ and we set it's `src` attribute to the value of the image we loaded dynamically.
+We also set the HTML5 `draggable` attribute `true`.
 It will make this element draggable.

 ## PropTypes